 This type of alternative cancer treatment uses your body’s immune cells to target cancerous cells.
 T cells naturally destroy pathogens and cancer cells.
 T cells have activity-regulating checkpoints that turn off their offensive potential upon contact with healthy cells.
 Cancer cells take advantage of this and continue to grow and spread.
 Immunotherapy uses modified immune cells that can function even upon encountering tumor cells, prevent deactivation, and ultimately eliminate their advancement.

 With immunotherapy, sample T cells are obtained and returned to the system intravenously, topically with creams, or orally with pills or tablets.
-This method of care is less invasive and comes with fewer side effects than conventional cancer treatment.
+This care method is less invasive and comes with fewer side effects than conventional cancer treatment.

 Dendritic Cell Therapy

-This type of treatment works by isolating dendritic cells, which are the most potent type of antigen-presenting cells, with tumor antigen-loaded mature dendritic cells and administering them through a vaccine.
+This treatment works by isolating dendritic cells, which are the most potent type of antigen-presenting cells, with tumor antigen-loaded mature dendritic cells and administering them through a vaccine.

 Sonodynamic Therapy